aetherium-ui-automation/aetherium/README.md

 ## ✨ Why Aetherium?

 * **Hybrid Execution:** Combine the reliability of **Blueprints** with the flexibility of **AI-Driven Logic**.
+* **Headless Capability:** Run automation in the background via CLI—ideal for CI/CD pipelines and scheduled tasks.
 * **Enterprise Optimized:** Specifically designed for **ERP/CRM** layouts where traditional selectors often fail.
-* **Actuator Protocol:** Full customization of internal scripts used for clicking, scrolling, and element discovery.
 * **Spatial Mapping:** Advanced engine that produces a comprehensive map of all relevant elements on a page.
 * **Local-First Privacy:** Full control over your data and AI provider connections.